Anomalous Nernst effect and field-induced Lifshitz transition in Weyl semimetals TaP and TaAs

-\paragraph*{Magnetic field-induced shift of the chemical potential} If a magnetic field is applied to a Dirac or Weyl semimetal with the Dirac or Weyl points in the vicinity of the chemical potential, the latter typically experiences a field-induced shift.
-This can be inferred from Fig.~\ref{Fig_theory} where for simplicity the effect of a magnetic field applied on a doubly degenerate Dirac cone along the $z$-direction is considered.
-We start with the zero-field case $B=0$.
-Here, the $k_z$-dispersion around a Dirac point is schematically represented by the red solid line in \steffen{Fig.~\ref{Fig_theory}a}.
-The chemical potential $\mu$ takes a certain position (red dotted horizontal line) above the node, determined by the number of conducting electrons, which corresponds at zero-temperature to the number of the occupied states below the Fermi level.
-The application of a magnetic field along the $z$-direction splits the Dirac cone into two Weyl cones which immediatly leads to a finite ANE.
-The magnitude of this ANE remains small as long as $k_BT\ll\tilde{\mu}$ (cf. situation i) in Fig.~\ref{chempot}b) \cite{SM}.
-Increasing the magnetic field, however, leads to a further separation of the Weyl nodes (blue solid lines) where the inevitable downshift of unoccupied states causes a reduction of the chemical potential $\mu$ in order to fulfill the condition of a fixed particle number.
+\paragraph*{Magnetic field-induced shift of the chemical potential} Based on a minimal dispersion model for Weyl fermions in a magnetic field we now argue that the position of the chemical potential is closely related to the $B$-value and also to the topology of the Fermi surface.
+If a magnetic field is applied to a Dirac or Weyl semimetal with the Dirac or Weyl points in the vicinity of the chemical potential, the latter typically experiences a $B$-induced shift.
+This can be inferred from Fig.~\ref{Fig_theory} where for simplicity the effect of a magnetic field applied on a doubly degenerate Dirac cone along the $z$-direction is considered. \steffen{Fig.~\ref{Fig_theory}a} shows the $k_z$-dispersion around a Dirac point for $B=0$.
+The chemical potential $\mu$ takes a certain position (black dotted horizontal line) above the node, determined by the number of conducting electrons, which corresponds at zero-temperature to the number of the occupied states below the Fermi level.
+The application of a magnetic field along the $z$-direction splits the Dirac cone into two Weyl cones which immediatly leads to a finite ANE (\steffen{Fig.~\ref{Fig_theory}b}).
+The magnitude of this ANE remains small as long as $k_BT\ll\tilde{\mu}$ (Fig.~\ref{chempot}b i) \cite{SM}.
+Increasing the magnetic field, however, leads to a further separation of the Weyl nodes where the inevitable downshift of unoccupied states causes a reduction of the chemical potential $\mu$ in order to fulfill the condition of a fixed particle number.
 Thus, the distance between the Weyl points and the chemical potential, $\tilde{\mu}$, is reduced resulting, as discussed above, in an enhancement of the ANE, in agreement with the experiment.
-For larger fields, $\mu$ is pushed to the region where the Weyl cones are separated, such that the Fermi surface topology has changed.
-This regime is sketched in \steffen{Fig.~\ref{Fig_theory}b} by orange and green lines.
-Here, $\mu$ has approached the separated Weyl nodes and two separated Fermi surfaces appear.
-In contrast to the behavior at low fields as explained above, in this regime the chemical potential remains nearly constant since a further increasing magnetic field simply leads to further separation of the Weyl nodes but not to a change of the dispersion near the Weyl nodes.
+For larger fields, $\mu$ is pushed to the region where the Weyl cones are separated, such that the Fermi surface topology has changed (\steffen{Fig.~\ref{Fig_theory}c}), leading to the appearance of two distinct Fermi surfaces.
+In contrast to the behavior at low fields, in this regime the chemical potential remains nearly constant since a further increasing magnetic field simply leads to further separation of the Weyl nodes but not to a change of the dispersion near the Weyl nodes as sketched in \steffen{Fig.~\ref{Fig_theory}d}.
 As we will discuss in detail below, this mechanism works also if the starting situation at B=0 is not a degenerate Dirac cone but two preformed Weyl nodes, as in case of inversion symmetry breaking TWS, since the driving parameter is the additional shift in momentum space induced by the field and the consequent variation of the $k$-space volume.